 Your first stay will be in Auckland, which you can get to after picking up your rental car or by taking one of the other airport transfer options.
 The latter may help you save money on your car rental daily rate.
 Then, just pick up your vehicle on Day 3 instead.

 You have plenty of time to explore Auckland tomorrow.
 For now, check out the fantastic coffee scene of the CBD (we recommend The Shelf on High Street) or the seafood fare of Harbourside in the city centre.
-Check out more recommendations in The Foodie Guide to Auckland.
+Check out more recommendations in The Food Guide to Auckland.
 Below, we’ve also listed hotels with spectacular restaurants, which are our recommended accommodations for foodies.

-The Best Accommodation in Auckland with Restaurants
+Accommodations in Auckland with the Best Restaurants

 - Cordis, Auckland

-- Grand Mercure Auckland
+- Mövenpick Hotel Auckland

 - Grand Millennium Auckland